frc3512/Robot-2020/docs/turret-aim-while-moving.md

 sin C = a x b / (|a| |b|)
 ```

-Let g subscript refer to the goal, b subscript refer to the ball, t be the time
+Let g subscript refer to the goal, d subscript refer to the drivetrain, b
-of flight of the ball, x be a position vector, v be a velocity vector, and s be
+subscript refer to the ball, t be the time of flight of the ball, x be a
-a speed (norm of the velocity vector).
+position vector, v be a velocity vector, and s be a speed (norm of the velocity
+vector).

 Instead of viewing it as the drivetrain moving and target being stationary, view
 it as the target moving and the drivetrain being stationary.
 Then the only
 velocities that matter are the ball and the target where the drivetrain position
 is just the starting point.
-Therefore, v_g = -v_r.
+Therefore, v_g = -v_d.

 ```
        s_g t